 - Integers

 - Data Analysis

 - · Fractions, Decimals and Percentages

 - Algebra

 - Decimals

 - Geometry

 - Measurement

-- · Rates and Ratios
+- Rates and Ratios

 - Equations

 - Probability

-- Linear Graphs
+- · Linear Graphs

 - · Transformation and Congruence

 - Assignments

 - Quizzes

+- Pre-tests

 - Topic Tests

-- · Completion of Tasks
+- Problem-solving tasks

 - · Mathematical Investigations

-- Examination
+- Examinations

 Numeracy Support

 The Year 8 Numeracy Support Program serves as a targeted intervention, allowing students to achieve minimum standards in mathematics.
 Students work in small classes (with a maximum of 15 students), with an emphasis on improving their mathematical skills.
 This program is scheduled concurrently with Year 8 Mathematics, meaning students attend Numeracy Support instead of the standard Mathematics class.
 The goal is to reintegrate students into the regular Year 8 Mathematics class when possible.